hhf112/exact-string-search/exact-string-search/README.md

               size_t startIndex);

 ```
 performs classical Boyre Moore Search.
-Shifts the pattern by the maxium of the preprocessed lengths from Bad Character Heuristic  `std::vector<int> badchar` & the Good Suffix Heuristic
+Shifts the pattern by the maxium of the preprocessed lengths from Bad Character Heuristic  `std::vector<int> badchar` & the Good Suffix Heuristic. runs foreach for each pattern found.
 ```
 // No of shifts for every index preproccessed for Good suffix heuristic std::vector<int> shift;